thestevenbell/AmazonAlexaSkill_FluReport/README.md

-# Flu Report, an Alexa Skill to inform user of Flu prevalence by US state
+# Influenza Info, an Alexa Skill to inform user of Flu prevalence by US state
 #### [AWS Lambda](http://aws.amazon.com/lambda) function written in Java and hosted as an Amazon Web Services Lambda.
 Derived from the Alexa SDK found here : https://github.com/amzn/alexa-skills-kit-java.
 ## Home Repo: